sarvajeet12/Nextjs-Study/routing/README.md

 ### **1. Default Page and Error Handling** 🏠

 - A new Next.js app automatically generates a **home page**.
-- Next.js provides a built-in, customizable **"404 - This page could not be found" error page** for non-existent routes
+- Next.js provides a built-in, customizable **"404 - This page could not be found" error page** fo non-existent routes

 ---